surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Calculate on Raw functionality

 By enabling the field calculate on raw the calculation are applied directly on the retrieved value of the fields, initially before pivot or grouping are applied.

+For example : Add number 2 to sum_amount
 ```
 ${ROOT.BI_ORDERS.sum_AMOUNT}+2
 ```